patleman/patleman.github.io/_portfolio/portfolio-4.md

 collection: portfolio
 ---
 ### Problem Statement
-To make business out of drones in a country, a secure infrastructure should be build in which drone's activity is traceble to prevent the misuse of the technology.
-To address this, Government of India relesed policies ([Document](https://patleman.github.io/files/DGCA_RPAS_Guidance_Manual.pdf)) that listed some must-have software level features that a drone/RPAS should exhibit.
+In order to establish a secure and reliable business environment for drones in the country, a robust infrastructure must be built to ensure that drone activities are traceable, thereby preventing misuse of the technology.
+To address this critical need, the Government of India has issued policies and guidelines, which can be found in the [DGCA RPAS Guidance Manual](https://patleman.github.io/files/DGCA_RPAS_Guidance_Manual.pdf).
+These guidelines outline essential software-level features that a drone or RPAS (Remotely Piloted Aircraft System) must incorporate to ensure safety, security, and compliance.

+In alignment with these regulations, the task is to implement the software APIs listed on page 51 of the [aforementioned document](https://patleman.github.io/files/DGCA_RPAS_Guidance_Manual.pdf), ensuring that drones meet the required standards for operation in the Indian airspace.
+The goal is to develop a system that adheres to these regulatory requirements and guarantees the traceability and security of drone operations for regulatory and safety purposes.